-U.S. Attorney Drops Sexual Assault Charges against David Copperfield
+U.S. Attorney Drops Sexual Assault Charges Against David Copperfield

-The U.S. Attorney announced recently that the sexual assault investigation against David Copperfield has been dropped.
+The U.S. Attorney announced recently that the sexual assault investigation process against David Copperfield has been dropped.
 The woman who accused David Copperfield of sexually assaulting her had made a similar claim against another man, and police say there is evidence that she gave false statements to a police officer and engaged in prostitution.
 According to The Seattle Times, the woman was questioned by cops after a man claimed she tried to charge him for sex.